Loralee: The Dimestore Novella

 “What about the child, Hardy?
 We can’t be terrible, we can’t be ogres about the situation.”
 Loralee said.

-“Loralee, Suzanne has been collecting welfare on top of what Malcom has been giving her every month.
-She is driving a car that is newer than yours and when you see the jewelry that she is dripping in, you will know, that boy isn’t going to starve.
+“Loralee, Suzanne has been collecting welfare on top of what Malcolm has been giving her every month.
+She is driving a car that is newer than yours, and when you see the jewelry that she is dripping in, you well know, that boy isn’t going to starve.
 Let her work it out.
 It will give her something to do until we can get a paternity test.”

 Detective Owen slid a picture across the table to Loralee.
 It was a mug shot of the man who was lying on the sidewalk in front of the station.
 “Have you ever seen this man before today?
 Do you know who he is?”

 “No and no,” Loralee said flatly.